Taeith/esipe-scala/week_2/05_Classes/README.md

 What do you notice?
 What can we do to improve this behavior ?
 (What would you do in Java?)

+We notice that chrome1 is not equals to chrome2.
+It's because when we compare instances of class, scala compares references of instances and since chrome1 and chrome2 have not the same reference, they are not equals.
+In java we would have override the hascode & equals method of Browser class.

 ### 3) New version